sensu/sensu-docs/content/sensu-go/6.0/operations/monitoring-as-code/_index.md

 ---
 title: "Monitoring as code with Sensu"
 linkTitle: "Monitoring as Code"
-description: "Sensu's end-to-end monitoring as code approach allows you to manage your observability workflows the same way you build, test, and deploy your applications and infrastructure, like Kubernetes and Terraform.
+description: "Sensu's end-to-end monitoring as code approach allows you to manage your observability configurations the same way you build, test, and deploy your applications and infrastructure, like Kubernetes and Terraform.
 Read this page to learn about using a monitoring as code approach with Sensu."
 product: "Sensu Go"
 version: "6.0"
 weight: 5